meariba123/ADRs/week3.md

 A RESTful API structure was chosen for client-server communication.
 This design keeps the frontend and backend loosely connected, allowing for easier future integration with mobile or other platforms.

 **Pros:**
-- Maintains a clear separation between frontend and backend.
+- Maintains a clear separation between frontend and backend
-- Easier to scale and extend to other interfaces, such as mobile apps.
+- Easier to scale and extend to other interfaces, such as mobile apps
-- Requires defining and testing dedicated API routes for CRUD operations.
+- Requires defining and testing dedicated API routes for CRUD operations
-- Involves slightly more setup than basic page rendering.
+- Involves slightly more setup than basic page rendering

 ---